DRuggeri/OSSClass/2019-Spring-WashU.md

     * Topic: Open Source and IoT

 ### Mon May 6
+* Check-in:
+  * Client loves the project
+  * Documentation should be in place
+  * Software can be run and evaluated by professors
 * Project presentations
  * Presenter 2: Amazon
  * Presenter 3: Pupil

 ### Wed May 8
+* Check-in:
+  * Client loves the project
+  * Documentation should be in place
+  * Software can be run and evaluated by professors
 * Project presentations